cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 The previous example implies the application database and its owning user is the default one, `app`.
-If the PostgreSQL cluster being restored was using different names, you can specify them as documented in [Configure the application database](#configure-the-application-database).
+If the PostgreSQL cluster being restored was using different names, you must specify them as documented in [Configure the application database](#configure-the-application-database).

 ## Additional considerations